lars-frogner/Backstaff/README.md

 ```
 ```
 ================================================================================
-           Statistics for r from snapshot 462 of cb24ni_ebeam_offline
+                  Statistics for r from snapshot 1 of photo_tr
 --------------------------------------------------------------------------------
                          For all r, all x, all y, all z
 ================================================================================